sleevs/PyDesignPatterns/README.md

-# PyDesignPatterns

-## Demonstration of Design Pattern with Python
+## Design Pattern in Python

+This a demostration of common design patterns implemented in python.
+They are useful problem-solving documentation for software design and used repeatedly to help solve common problems.

 ### Creational patterns